Sherene Funk | Jan 25, 2019 | 0

 All Businesses, No Matter The Size, Need a Website

-On the subject of having a website, Duck Tape Marketing has this to say:
+On the subject of having a website, Duct Tape Marketing has this to say:

 “According to Google, 97% of consumers use the web to search for local businesses – and if the vast majority of your potential customers are online, you should be, too.
 Having a strong online presence is a crucial component of your marketing strategy, no matter what size your business is or what industry it belongs to.”

 All businesses, regardless of size, should have a website.
 It doesn’t have to be fancy, but it should include the essential information consumers need to easily contact or locate you.
 If you don’t have a website—even a basic one—you could be losing a lot of potential customers by not investing in a tool that’s relatively easy to set up and doesn’t cost much.

 As of 2015, over 3 billion people were using the Internet every day, according to Money.
 Having a website helps you connect to Internet users, establish credibility for your brand, and gives you a place to showcase your products and services (it’s sort of like an online brochure, but less expensive than printed ones).

 Additionally, adding quality content to your website will help you establish your brand as an expert in your industry, as well as functioning as a marketing tool for attracting new customers and providing value and a sense of community for current customers.